 Many companies only deal with ordinary waste such as discarded paper and disposable food containers.
 However, that is not the case for all organizations.
 Other organizations in various sectors generate hazardous materials occasionally or as part of their regular operations.
-Mixing hazardous waste with the regular rubbish can be extremely harmful.
+Mixing hazardous waste with regular rubbish can be extremely harmful.
 Hazardous waste could include chemicals, medical waste, sharp objects such needles and blades, or even radioactive materials.
 Each category of hazardous waste must be separately collected and disposed of according to the applicable laws and guidelines; human waste, for example, should be collected in something like these septic vacuum trucks until the trucks are full and ready to go to an appropriate treatment facility.

 Even in this modern age, some companies continue the illegal habit of dumping their waste.
 This can have severe consequences for not only the business, but also the environment.
-Fly-tipping is a criminal offence in the UK and can attract a penalty of £50,000 or 12 months imprisonment if proved in a Magistrate court, and an unlimited fine and five years’ imprisonment in a Crown court.
+Fly-tipping is a criminal offense in the UK and can attract a penalty of £50,000 or 12 months imprisonment if proved in a Magistrate court, and an unlimited fine and five years’ imprisonment in a Crown court.
 Therefore, always dispose of your waste by contracting an authorized agency – it’s not worth it to do anything else!

-It is important to have systems in place for properly collecting and disposing you waste.
-This could include waste collection bins throughout your premises, a contract with a prodessional waste management or collection agency, and an adequate budget.
+It is important to have systems in place for properly collecting and disposing of your waste.
+This could include waste collection bins throughout your premises, a contract with a professional waste management or collection agency, and an adequate budget.
 However, if the company’s employees are not well-trained in handling the waste, all of your efforts could become useless.
 All your employees produce some form of waste every day, so everyone needs to know what to do with it and where to deposit it.
 They need to know how to distinguish between various types of waste materials and the importance of disposing of them separately.
 Otherwise, this can be very damaging to your company.